gcarbajosa/Mitochondrial_Cleavage/README.md

 # Mitochondrial RNA Cleavage

 The scripts in this repository together with other freely available bionformatics tools listed in the workflow below will let you calculate mitochondrial RNA cleavage ratios from any set of RNA-Seq fastq files.
-It is possible to adapat the pipeline to run with single end reads but the following workflow applies to paired end read data
+It is possible to adapt the pipeline to run with single end reads but the following workflow applies to paired end read data only.

 These are the steps needed to go from fastq files to cleavage ratios: